reitumetseramoeletsi/alx-files_manager/README.md

-The objective is to build a simple platform to upload and view files:
+Files Manager: This the project that builts a simple plartform to summarise all the concepts of Back-end specialisation

     User authentication via a token
     List all files